Instant Pot Lasagna with Cottage Cheese

 Instant Pot Cooking Instructions

 The time estimate includes prep time, cook time, and time for your pot to come to pressure and release pressure.
-Of course, this changes a bit depending on the size of the Instant Pot you use and your altitude.
+Of course, this changes a bit depending on the altitude of your pot and the size of the Instant Pot you use.

 1. Make your cheese layer In a small bowl, mix together the cottage cheese and ⅔ cup shredded mozzarella cheese.